tel: +48 22 499 98 98

 • They possess very high magnetic induction on the surface of the magnet,

-• Significant importance in modern technologies – find application in hard drives, electric motors, medical devices or other modern machines.
+• Significant importance in advanced technologically fields – are utilized in computer drives, electric motors, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: